Baptism of Children

 The sacrament of reconciliation plays an important role in our parish.
 At St. Joseph’s we offer the possibility for confessions everyday.

-From Monday through Friday confessions are heard from 6:00 pm to 6:45 pm in the lower church.
-Likewise, on Saturday from 4:00 pm to 4:45 pm in the lower church, as well as in the Immaculate Heart of Mary Chapel at 76th St. and Broadway from 4:30 pm to 4:45 pm.
+Monday, Wednesday and Friday confessions are heard from 6:00 pm to 6:45 pm in the Chapel.
+Likewise, on Saturday from 4:00 pm to 4:45 pm in the Chapel.
+In the Immaculate Heart of Mary Chapel at 76th Street and Broadway, between 10:00 am and 12 noon Sunday mass.

 During Advent and Lenten Season, we invite our parishioners to celebrate this Sacrament at solemn Liturgy of Reconciliation.
 This liturgy offers participants a time of quiet preparation to appreciate more fully this sacrament of God’s mercy and forgiveness.

 The Sacrament of Confirmation

 Confirmation, the Sacrament conferring the Holy Spirit upon the Christian individual, is celebrated annually at St. Joseph’s for both teenagers and adults.

 Preparation of our teenagers takes place either in St. Joseph’s Elementary School or through our Religious Education Program (CCD).
 CCD or Catechism classes each Sunday morning begin with attendance at the 10:00 am Mass in English in our upper church or in Spanish at the chapel at 54th St. and Broadway.
 Candidates for the sacrament take part in at least two years of classes, participate in the Mass weekly, do Christian service, and attend a retreat prior to the celebration of the sacrament.